GMOD/jbrowse-components/website/docs/superquickstart_web.md

 might want to start with the slightly-longer quick-start guide [quickstart_cli](here).

-Note that you can also upload your JBrowse instance to Amazon S3 or any other static site hosting.
-GitHub pages also works, but Github probably isn't as well suited for hosting large data files common in genomics.
-If you use a different server platform such as Django, you can put the JBrowse files in your "static" directory.
+Footnote: JBrowse doesn't strictly need Apache or nginx, it is "static site compatible" meaning it uses no server side code and can run on any static website hosting.
+For example, you can upload the jbrowse folder that we prepared here in /var/www/html/jbrowse2 to Amazon S3, and it will work there too.
+Other types of servers that people use such as Django also should be ok, you may want to put your JBrowse files in the static folder for Django